 A settlement is an agreement between at least two parties in a legal action where one party agrees to end the legal proceedings in exchange for damages.
-Workers’ Compensation settlements in Boca Raton can be voluntary, meaning an employee can choose never to settle their claim.
+Workers’ Compensation settlements in Florida can be voluntary, meaning an employee can choose never to settle their claim.
 Either party can propose a settlement at any time.
-The attorneys at Kogan & DiSalvo could guide you through the settlement negotiations process if you have a workers’ comp claim.
+The workers compensation attorneys at Kogan & DiSalvo could guide you through the settlement negotiations process if you have a workers’ comp claim.

 Lump-sum or structured settlements are more common and typically include the condition that the claimant must forfeit their employment.
 Most settlements give claimants a lump-sum of money, but in some cases, the insurance company may agree to pay compensation in installments over time.
 Structured agreements may frequently occur in cases involving catastrophic injuries because they can help seriously injured employees manage their settlement money and pay for long-term care.

 An employee should consider entering into a workers’ compensation settlement as long as they fully understand the rights and benefits they may be giving up by entering into a settlement.
 A workers’ comp settlement in Florida may resolve all claims the employee has against their employer and insurance company for all types of benefits, even if their medical condition gets worse over time.
 This may include all future wages and medical treatment.

 After a settlement, the employer and insurance carrier are not responsible for any further workers’ compensation benefits except those outlined in the agreement.
 The legal professionals at Kogan & DiSalvo could review an injured employee’s settlement offer to ensure that it is fair and explain what they may be giving up as a result of accepting the agreement.